FluidSynth/fluidsynth/android/README.Android.md

 [customizible file/stream reader](https://github.com/FluidSynth/fluidsynth/issues/241) (open/read/seek/tell/close).
 It is useful to implement simplified custom SF loader e.g. with Android assets or OBB streams.

-The Android implementation comes with native Asset sfloader too.
+The Android implementation is in separate library called `libfluidsynth-assetloader.so`.
+It comes with native Asset sfloader.
 However, its usage is a bit tricky because AssetManager needs to be passed from Java code (even though we use AAssetManager API).
 Use `Java_fluidsynth_androidextensions_NativeHandler_setAssetManagerContext()` to initialize the this loader, then call `new_fluid_android_asset_sfloader()` to create a new sfloader.
 If you already have AAssetManager instance, then the first JNI function is ignorable and you only have to specify the manager to the second function.

+There is [an example source code](https://github.com/atsushieno/fluidsynth-midi-service-j/blob/a2a56b/fluidsynthjna/src/main/java/fluidsynth/androidextensions/AndroidNativeAssetSoundFontLoader.kt#L17) on how to do it.

 ## Building

-The build system is complicated because 1) building glib and dependencies for Android is complicated, and 2) linking Oboe with glib static libraries is somehow complicated due to Android NDK issues and evolution.

-There are two shared libraries for fluidsynth that make up Android support:

-- libfluidsynth.so - contains fluidsynth itself, particularly with fluidsynth audio drivers for OpenSLES and Oboe which are Android-specific.
-- liboboe-c.so - Oboe shared library, with C bindings.
-It is isolated from the rest of the library because Oboe's dependency on clang++ (or more specifically, libc++) does not mix with Cerbero build of glib which depends on g++ (specifically gnustl).
+By default, you are supposed to provide PKG_CONFIG_PATH to glib etc. as well as oboe.
+There is nothing special.

+However, in reality, Oboe does not come up with an official package specification, so you will have to create it manually... unless you use `oboe-1.0.pc` in this directory as well as the build system set up here.

+There is a "non-normative" build scripts i.e. `Makefile.android` and a couple of helper files in this directory.
+In case you don't have any dependencies such as glib for Android, then it would be helpful.